odisfm/zcx-core/docs/content/lessons/overlays-layers.md

 When `my_button` is pressed, it will show the message `This is the overlay button!` When we leave `my_overlay` and press `my_button` again it will show `This is the base button.`

+!!! tip
+    You can use a [startup command](../reference/configuration-files/preferences.md#startup_command) to enable an overlay when zcx loads.
+!!! tip
+    You can use an [overlay control](../reference/control/overlay.md) to get LED feedback about an overlay's status.

-### Multiple overlays
+### Conflicts with multiple overlays

-You can define and enable any number of overlays at the same time.
+You can enable any number of overlays at the same time.
 However, if two overlays define the same control, which takes priority?

+### Named controls

 By default, when this conflict occurs zcx will resolve it like so: